 The Maltese are also known for their friendship and love towards their neighbour.
 This is shared and seen during these festive season from the way they try and organise meeting with friends and families.

-The main examples are the Christmas tree, Cristmas cards, the pudding, crackers, the father christmas figure and the Advent Calendar.
+The main examples are the Christmas tree, Christmas cards, the pudding, crackers, the father Christmas figure and the Advent Calendar.

 The Pantomines although originated form various countries, the Maltese pantomine follows the English type theatrical entertainment.
 Many many ask what is pantomine?
 It is a typical Christmas entertainment utilising a fairy tale or nursery story which involves music, jokes, mingled with comedy.
 Pantomime tickets for the December January performances are grabbed very early.